 The bathroom is a really scary place for a senior who is losing his or her independence.

-It’s an even scarier place to their loved ones who fear accidents and falls.
+It’s an even scarier place for their loved ones who fear accidents and falls.
 Statistically, the elderly are most likely to injure themselves in the bathroom.

 However, the right tools and devices make the bathroom a safer place.
 But with so many options, how do you choose?

-Below are some must have bathroom safety products for the elderly that can increase and even restore your independence.
+Below are some must-have bathroom safety products that can increase and even restore your independence and help establish a safe bathroom for seniors and elderly people.
 Many of these products I recommend daily at the medical equipment store where I work!

 Where in the Bathroom Do You Need the Most Help?